Odesa Railways: History

-Russian Empire to USSR
+Russian Empire to the Soviet Union

-The first section of the Odesa railways (length 222,52 miles) from Odesa to Birsoy with a branch from Rozdilna to Kuchurhan and with a branch to the quarantine Wharf entered into force 3 December 1865.
-Next 13 years of the Odesa railways existed as an independent mechanism, and then became part of the joint stock company Southwestern Railways.
+The first section of the Odesa railways (length 222,52 miles) from Odesa to Birsoy with a branch from Rozdilna to Kuchurhan and with a branch to the quarantine wharf entered into force on 3 December 1865.
+For the next 13 years, the Odesa railways existed as an independent mechanism, and then became part of the joint stock company Southwestern Railways.
 First Odesa railway station was near the Alexis area.
 Sergei Witte and Odesa entrepreneurs have shown interest in the organization of freight traffic between major enterprises of the city, also put forward the idea of building branches in important to the city's defense of the military unit.
 Was built by the Slobodka-Romanovka branch in the port of Odesa, and later in the most important industrial area of the city — Peresyp, which further marked the beginning of kolosovskogo direction.
 With the growth of passenger traffic, it was decided to build trains, local traffic Rozdilna railway station, and using existing wrap station only long-distance trains.
 Dead-end station was built in 1884 in the region of the Italian Boulevard and the adjacent part of which was rebuilt in station square, and was named "Small station", and the existing one was called "the Big station".
 Also the route was built to service the military units located on the coast between the Middle Fountain and Lustgarten, later demolished in the 1930s.

 Constructed branch pomichna — podgorodnoe to pair with a vast hive of narrow gauge Railways of Vinnytsia.
 Then begins the construction of a branch line to service the Balts.
 Due to the difficult terrain the railroad was constructed a few kilometers South of the city, and around the station Balta rose village belino.
 Building a direct road connection between the city and the station required a large volume of earthworks.
 It was conducted a few years and for Oceania investment travel on the road for several more years after construction was paid.